MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_PSModulePath.md

   - If `powershell.config.json` contains a system scoped `PSModulePath`, use that instead of the default for the system

-Unix systems don't have a separation of User and System environment variables.
-`PSModulePath` is inherited and the PS7-specific paths are prefixed if not already defined.
+Non-Windows systems don't have a separation of User and System environment variables. `PSModulePath` is inherited and the PS7-specific paths are prefixed if not already defined.

 ### Starting Windows PowerShell from PowerShell 7